Finance and Investments

 Magnets for migration in 2024

 Where is everyone moving to in 2024?
 All eyes remain on the Sun-Belt region where the population is soaring — much like the temperatures they enjoy.
-However being an attractive prospect for real estate also makes metros in this region fiercely competitive, so potential buyers need to do their research on the best localities to find a deal.
-Migration-magnet cities include Atlanta, Phoenix, San Antonio, Tampa/St. Petersburg, Dallas/Fort Worth, Houston and Miami
+But being an attractive prospect for real estate also makes metros in this region fiercely competitive.
+Affordability may be a challenge, so potential buyers need to do their research on the best localities to find a deal.
+Migration-magnet cities include Atlanta, Phoenix, San Antonio, Tampa/St. Petersburg, Dallas/Fort Worth, Houston and Miami.

 Fastest growing real estate markets in 2024